WimBerkhof/otgw/README.md

 To override the thermostat the OTGW is run in gateway mode.
 When there's no heating demand (eg. at night) the control is transferred back to the thermostat, OTGW set to monitoring mode.

-The otgwset.py runs every ten minutes by cron.
-The Evohome interval is six times per hour.

 ## otgwlog.py

 Python script to log data to Google Firestore.